blui/type-conversion-util/INSTALLATION.md

 - PDF to TXT (text extraction)
 - XLSX to CSV and CSV to XLSX (full spreadsheet support with streaming)
 - XLSX to PDF (spreadsheet to PDF with table formatting)
-- TXT to PDF, HTML, and DOCX (complete formatting)
+- TXT to PDF and DOCX (complete formatting)
-- HTML to PDF and DOCX (with styling preservation)
-- XML to PDF and HTML (formatted output)
+- XML to PDF (formatted output)
 - PPTX to PDF (simplified conversion with basic formatting)

 **Image Processing:**